labsyspharm/cylinter/ReadMe.md

 ![alt text](https://github.com/labsyspharm/cylinter/blob/master/docs/logo.png?raw=true)

-# CyLinter: An Interactive Image Segmentation Filter for Multiplex Microscopy.
+# An Interactive Image Segmentation Filter for Multiplex Microscopy.

 **Funding:** This work is supported by the following: